 When Is the Exact Time to Harvest Cannabis Plants?

 You have observed your buds for months and waited for your cannabis plants to mature.
 Eventually, there comes a time when you have to decide to harvest.
 It isn’t as easy to choose the ideal time as you might think.
 In the excitement of collecting your cannabis for the first time, you could cut it down far too early.
-As a result, you miss out on the full effects of the herb.
+As a result, you miss out on the full effects of the plant.

 The flowering time of cannabis varies depending on the strain.